 If a fool who knows not how to act undertakes an enterprise

 The wealth of a man who gives nothing to the needy

 The book reflects past and present Indian conditions and values.

-Herman Jensen.
+Jensen, Herman.
 A Classified Collection of Tamil Proverbs.
 London: Trubner and Co, 1897.
+Online.

 Popley, Herbert Arthur, tr.
 The Sacred Kural; or, The Tamil Veda of Tiruvalluvar.
 London: Oxford University Press, 1931.
 Online.